lross2k/practice-in-c/README.md

 # Practice in C89
-I was bored so here I am doing basic stuff

-I realized this could be applied to other languages, so this "Practice in ..." might be my new way of learning or improving in other languages.

-Keep an eye out for my upcoming "Practice in 8080 ASM for MS DOS" or "Practice in Brainf*ck"

-Jk, *unless...*
+This will be my way of learning and practicing the basics in different languages, (simple tasks to test multiple language features) C was the first one bc I like it and 89 bc this way I can compare it to modern C later on.

+I don't intend to reinvent the wheel, I just want to know how it works.

-## Covered subjects
+## DONE
+### Basic language usage
+- The basics (unions, pointers, etc...)
-- [x] Function pointers
+- Function pointers
-- [x] Generic function arguments
+- Generic function arguments
-- [x] Variable argument lists
+- Variable argument lists
-- [x] Emulating methods inside structs
+- Emulating methods inside structs
+- Static and Dynamic linking
+### Algorithms
-- [x] Binary search
+- Binary search
-- [x] Selection sort
+- Selection sort
-- [x] Insert sort
+- Insert sort
+- Merge sort
+- Quick sort
-- [x] Iterative factorial
+- Iterative factorial
-- [x] Recursive factorial
+- Recursive factorial
-- [x] Palindrome word checker
+- Palindrome word checker
-- [x] Power by recursion
+- Power by recursion
-- [x] Create an basic tty ASCII Drawing library, aparently
-- [x] Static and Dynamic linking
+### Data structures
+- Linked list
+- Queue list
+### Programs/utils
+- Basic Terminal Drawing (BTD) library
-- [x] Sierpinski Gasket recursion
+- Draw Sierpinski Gasket by recursion
-- [x] Merge sort
-- [x] Quick sort
-- [x] Linked list

 ## TODO
+### Basic language usage
+- [ ] Use multithreading
+### Data structures
+- [ ] Hash table
 ### Algorithms
 - [ ] Recursive factorial with memoization
 - [ ] Breadth first search
 - [ ] Fibonacci numbers
-### Data structures
+### Programs/utils
+- [ ] Get a minimal window/GUI in one OS
-- [ ] Hash table
+- [ ] Start an HTTP server
-### Extra
-- [ ] Use multithreading
+- [ ] Conway's Game of Life